hsp-iit/prosthetic-grasping-experiments/README.md

 ## Related links:
 - For further details about our synthetic data generation pipeline, please refer to our [paper](https://arxiv.org/abs/2203.09812) (specifically SEC.
 IV) and feel free to contact me: federico.vasile@iit.it
-- A demonstration video of our model trained on the synthetic data and tested on the Hannes prosthesis is available [hereTODO]()
+- A demonstration video of our model trained on the synthetic data and tested on the Hannes prosthesis is available [here](https://drive.google.com/file/d/16QcD1yprsNhxPc93EbLV_Mby2FlcJcJ7/view?usp=sharing)
-- A presentation video summarizing our work is available [hereTODO]()
+- A presentation video summarizing our work is available [here](https://drive.google.com/file/d/1qy1HoTzGodUyE1Ao1ezXsuYVNoqWn7Gg/view?usp=sharing)